What are ants?

 How can I prevent ants in the future?

-The following tips can help you to protect your Dallas Metropolitan area home or business from becoming overrun with ants:
+The following tips can help you to protect your Frisco area home or business from becoming overrun with ants:

 Seal any openings in the foundation, exterior walls, and along the roofline of your home or business.